Frequently Asked Questions for RAQA

-How can I obtain more information about the QA/RA Program?
+How can I obtain more information about the RAQA Program?

 Will Temple University bill my company directly for the courses I take?

 Third party payments are accepted.
 An approved letter/contract authorizing Temple University to bill the third party must be presented to the cashier, Office of Financial Services, Temple University Ambler, by the due date of the bill.
-We cannot make arrangements for this service through phone-in registration.
+These arrangements must be made through that office.

-Once I’ve been formally admitted into the QA/RA Program, are there any policies I need to be aware of?
+Once I’ve been formally admitted into the RAQA Graduate Program, are there any policies I need to be aware of?

-As part of Temple’s Graduate School, matriculated students in the Quality Assurance/Regulatory Affairs graduate program must meet certain standards of scholarship.
+As part of Temple’s Graduate School, matriculated students in the Regulatory Affairs and Quality Assurance graduate program must meet certain standards of scholarship.
 These include:

 - Any credits approved for transfer into our program must be of no less than B standing.
 This includes any graduate work completed at Temple University prior to matriculation as well as any other institutions.